Private Equity Interview Questions

 - Q. When measuring returns, why it is necessary to look at both the IRR and cash-on-cash return?

-- Q. What are the levers for a private equity investor to increase the IRR on an investment?
+- Q. What are some positive levers to increase the IRR on an LBO?

 - Q. A private equity firm has tripled its initial investment in five years, estimate the IRR?